evilnero/files/readme.txt

 Simple hotkey script for trade/inventory/stash clicking for Path of Exile [clicker].

-Designed for 1920-1080 resolution.
-If you need others, you'll need to adjust coordinates and recomplite/start it with AutoHotkey (can recommend a _script editor_ here: Scite for AutoHotkey).

 Hotkeys (these are on Numpad):
 CTRL + 0: move a mouse to your inventory's first position.
 CTRL + 1-4: click and move mouse 1 position lower